skycoin/skycoin-web/README.md

-# Skycoin desktop client
+# Skycoin web client

-The Skycoin wallet ships with a web interface which can be ran from the browser and/or Electron.
+The Skycoin web client provides a lite browser wallet, which can be ran from the browser, using a full node exposing selected back-end functions.

-The project contains both the source (src) and target (dist) files of this web interface.

 ## Prerequisites